Aditya-Codes-247/QueryGen/README.md

 With this setup, you'll be able to deploy and test our sophisticated SQL query generator on your local machine, utilizing cutting-edge machine learning models and an intuitive, animated frontend interface.

+As of now the application is open sourced, however the future updates may deprecate this repo. to convert it into a hosted website, However the website still will be a free to use service